acul71/FlipCoin_with_Oracle/README.md

 A simple bet game with solidity using an Oracle (provableAPI.sol) for randomness You bet some ether and you can loose all or double the stake.
-You can see a video demo in the video directory:
+You can see a video demo in the video directory

 You have to edit the truffle-config.js file and create a .secret text file in the root directory of the project with the Metamask seed to make it work!
 The solidity contracts are in the contracts directory